adamralph/xbehave.net/readme.md

 	        .And(() => stack.Peek().Should().Be(element));
 	}

-xBehave.net passes default values for the parameters of the scenario method.

 The above example uses [FluentAssertions](http://fluentassertions.codeplex.com/) to ensure outcomes but you don't have to use a fluent assertion library to use xBehave.net.
 Any other method of assertion will also work just fine.

 E.g. [xUnit.net](http://xunit.codeplex.com/) assertion